- Skip Ahead to

-Use @mention to link to other tasks, projects, tags, Teams, or Conversations in the notes, or to draw a teammate’s attention to a comment by linking to their name.
+Use @mention to link to other tasks, projects, teams, or Messages in the notes, or to draw a teammate's attention to a comment by linking to their name.

-@, then start typing the name of a task, project, tag, Conversation, or person.
+@, then start typing the name of a task, project, Message, or person.

 Use the following keyboard shortcuts to format your text: